FAITH-ORAN/cloudPortal/README.md

   Password: password3
   Note: User with all access

+## Connection to VM from terminal

+The username and password are declared in the file .env, if you want to change theme you can by putting a new credentials in:

+- VM_ADMIN_USERNAME
+- VM_ADMIN_PASSWORD

+the default value of username is => defaultAdminUsername the default value of password is => defaultAdminPassword123!

 ## Setting Up the Front-End (Angular)

 To set up and run the front-end part of the project:

 1- Navigate to the front-end project directory.
-2- Install dependencies by running: npm i
+2- Install dependencies by running: `npm i`
-3- Start the project by running: ng serve
+3- Start the project by running: `ng serve`
 4- Open a web browser and go to http://localhost:4200/ to view the application.

 ## Setting Up the Back-End (Node.js)